 Milk – 1 cup

 Cardamom powder a pinch

 Wash, peel and grate the carrots, keep it aside.

-In a non stick pan, add ghee and fry carrot till the rawa smell leaves and carrot is slightly cooked.
+In a nonstick pan, add ghee and fry carrot till the Rava smell leaves and the carrot is slightly cooked.

 Melt the sugar in another pan, remove scum if any and bring to a single thread consistency.